Hydrogen internal combustion engine vehicle: Efficiency

 The thermal efficiency of an ideal Otto cycle depends on the compression ratio and improves from 47% to 56% when this is raised from 8 to 15.
 Engines in practical vehicles achieve 50-75% of this, with about 60% is suggested as an unlimited-cost limit.
 However, a conference presentation by Oak Ridge National Laboratory claims that the theoretical efficiency limit is 100%, based on it being an open cycle engine and therefore not limited by Carnot efficiency.
 In comparison, the efficiency of a fuel cell is limited by the Gibbs free energy, which is typically higher than that of Carnot.
 The determination of a fuel cell's performance depends on the thermodynamic evaluation.
 Using hydrogen's lower heating value, the maximum fuel cell efficiency would be 94.5%.

 The efficiency of a hydrogen combustion engine can be similar to that of a traditional combustion engine.
 If well optimized, slightly higher efficiencies can be achieved.
-The comparison with a hydrogen fuel cell is interesting.
-The fuel cell has a high efficiency peak at low load, while at high load the efficiency drops.
+As compared with a hydrogen fuel cell, the fuel cell has a high efficiency peak at low load, while at high load the efficiency drops.
 The hydrogen combustion engine has a peak at high load and can achieve similar efficiency levels as a hydrogen fuel cell.
 From this, one can deduce that hydrogen combustion engines are a match in efficiency for fuel cells for heavy duty uses.

 Efficiency decreases for small internal combustion engines.
 A 67 ml 4-stroke engine converted to hydrogen and tested with a dynamometer at the best operating point (3000 rpm, 14 NLM (normal liters per minute), 2.5 times stoichiometric air/fuel ratio) achieved 520 W and 21% efficiency.
 In order to measure the vehicular efficiency an also converted similar 107 ml engine (Honda GX110 with best gasoline efficiency 26%) was installed in a lightweight vehicle and driven up known gradients while measuring speed and hydrogen flow.
 Calculations gave as results 3.5% to 5.9% average efficiencies and 7.5% peak efficiency.
 The consumption measured on a level road was 24 NLM/km at a speed of 25 km/h and 31 NLM/km at 43 km/h.